MCP Server for Home Management: Connect Claude to Your Household Data

 Which AI assistants support MCP?

-Currently, Claude (via Claude Desktop) has the best MCP support.
-Other AI providers are expected to add MCP compatibility in 2025.
+Claude (via Claude Desktop), OpenCode, and Cursor have excellent MCP support.
+Other AI providers are expected to add MCP compatibility as the protocol matures.

 Does this replace the Victualia app?